utiasASRL/vtr3/README.md

   add_definitions(-DEIGEN_DISABLE_UNALIGNED_ARRAY_ASSERT=1)
   ```

 This degrades performance but prevents [Eigen alignment issues](http://eigen.tuxfamily.org/dox-devel/group__TopicUnalignedArrayAssert.html).
 Why this is an issue on some systems but not others is unknown.

+Besides the above change, there are still a lots small changes needed to get VTR2 compile on Ubuntu 18.04 and 20.04.
+Check the diff files in [vtr2_diffs](./vtr2_diffs) to see all the changes.

 Now go to `deps` dir and install vtr dependencies (including robochunk)